Mysticz11/8-bit-CPU-Simulation/README.md

 # 8-Bit CPU Simulator

-A fully functional 8-bit CPU simulator built from scratch in Python, featuring a custom assembler with label support, a step-through debugger, and a stack-based subroutine system.
-Built to deeply understand how computers execute instructions at the hardware level — from raw bytes in memory to a working fetch-decode-execute cycle.
+An 8-bit CPU simulator written from scratch in Python.
+The project includes a custom instruction set, assembler, debugger, and stack-based subroutine support.

+The CPU uses a 256-byte memory space and implements a basic fetch-decode-execute cycle, allowing assembly programs to be loaded and executed instruction by instruction.

 ## Architecture